AdobeDocs/commerce-contributor/src/pages/community/organizer-handbook.md

 # Contribution Day organizer's handbook

-Thank you for taking the time to organize a Magento Contribution Day!
+Thank you for taking the time to organize a Contribution Day!
 This handbook aims to answer any questions you have on the matter, but if you still have questions feel free to email the Community Engineering team: `engcom@adobe.com`.

 ## Before the event